Sprite Logo

 Sprite Logo 1984

 In 1984, the logo design became more promotional.
-“Sprite” was repainted white and lost most of the rounding.
-Instead of an orange circle above the “i,” a large yellow-green lemon was used.
-To the left of it was the word “Enjoy,” and the phrase “TRADE-MARK” at the bottom was replaced by the sales slogan “Great Lymon Taste” in a handwritten font.
+The “Sprite” lettering was repainted white and lost most of the rounding; instead of an orange circle above the letter “i,” a large yellow-green lemon was used.
+To its left was the word “Enjoy,” and the phrase “TRADEMARK” at the bottom was replaced with the handwritten “Great Lymon Taste” slogan.

 1989 – 1995